-One \$500 scholarship was created by the friends of Gary Hutton '73 in his memory.
-Preference is for a African American recipient majoring in music.
+One scholarship up to \$500 was created by the friends of Gary Hutton '73 in his memory.
+Preference is for an African American recipient majoring in music.
 The student must be in good academic standing with satisfactory progress toward a degree.
-To apply: contact the William Paterson University Foundation Office for an application (973.720.2615).